alexhartm/tonie-podcast-sync/README.md

 This is a purely private project and has no association with Boxine GmbH.

-# Prerequesites

-- dependencies are listed in `pyproject.toml`

 # Constraints and Limitations

 - currently limited to podcasts providing mp3 files